fbpx

 1. Guides have priority to buy tickets to touristic sites.
 Your guide will go right up to the ticket window, buy your tickets, and lead you in ahead of the crowds.

-2. Guides know how to use your precious travel time most efficiently—no need for backtracking or waiting needlessly in traffic when a better itinerary would have spared you.
+2. Guides know how to use your precious travel time most efficiently from A point to B point—no need for backtracking or waiting needlessly in traffic when a better itinerary would have spared you.

 3. Guides know the tricks of the trade and the current situation.
 They'd know that Bosphorus cruise boats departing from Eminönü this week are very crowded, but that identical boats departing from Kadıköy are not.

 4. Guides know all the best photography angles and locations.
+Good places to walk and hike?
 Want good souvenir shots without the hassle?
 Want to know if it's culturally appropriate to take that shot?
 Ask your guide.

-5. Guides can find the café, restaurant, or shop that is just right for your taste because they know them all.
+5. Guides can find the café, restaurant, or shop that is just right for you based on your budget and tastes because they know them all.
 Tell them what you like, and they'll take you there.

 Turkey has thousands of licensed tour guides.
 If you want a private guide, how do you choose?
 My Turkish Tour Guide List includes the tour guides I know personally.
 It is in no way a complete list, but it represents the connections I have made in my many years traveling throughout Turkey.